act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 </html>
 ```

-one jumps too early + one jumps too late (not at start)
+TODO: one jumps too early + one jumps too late (not at start)

 ### Inapplicable